KieranWebDev/RecipeDirectory-ReactAndFirebase/README.md

 ## Project Details

-- A recipe create site that I created following a [Net Ninja course]("https://www.udemy.com/course/build-web-apps-with-react-firebase/").
+- A recipe create site that I created following a <a href="https://www.udemy.com/course/build-web-apps-with-react-firebase/">Net Ninja course</a>.
 The front end was build with React and React Router, while initially Json Server was used to replicate a back-end which was later swapped out with Firebase.

     <table>
 	    <tr>